Comparing Three-Digit Numbers

 A worksheet for 5th graders to practice identifying place value of digits in whole numbers and decimals.

-A Grade 5 Math worksheet focusing on understanding and calculating powers of ten, including multiplication and division.
+A Grade 5 math worksheet focusing on understanding and manipulating letters and numbers in various contexts, including patterns and sequences.